Branch 1034

 Treasurer

 Her background experience includes: 20 years of Personnel /Human Relations Management experience with the Navy Department during which she became the first African American Personnel Director in the Navy Department.
-She became the first black Personnel Analyst with the U.S. Civil Service Commission in Los Angeles of the Federal Government – retiring in 1982.
+She became the first Black Personnel Analyst with the U.S. Civil Service Commission in Los Angeles of the Federal Government – retiring in 1982.
 Retirement lasted one month when she was offered a job as Assistant to the Personnel Director of the Los Angeles Community College District.
 This was also a first as an African American.
 After 13 years with the Community College District, she retired for the second time in 1991.
 During these years and after retirement, she also served as a consultant to federal retirees, in both Northern and Southern California, in matters of Federal Benefits, and she also conducted classes for federal employees regarding Pre-retirement Counseling.

-In her “retirement life”, she volunteered and still holds several positions with several federal retirement organizations.
+In her “retirement life”, she volunteers and still holds several positions with several federal retirement organizations.
 She is the Service Officer with the National Active and Retired Federal Employee Association for both Northern and Southern California; District III Vice President with the California Federation of Chapters organization and Chapter 478 (Southwest Riverside County) Service Office and advisor.
 In 2019, she retired from the position of Community Advisor with the Riverside Transportation Advisory Commission, County of Riverside.

 She lost her husband after 52 years of marriage, and she has two sons, three grandchildren and four great-grandchildren.